langchain-ai/langchain-google/README.md

 make integration_tests
 ```

+#### Annotating integration tests
+We annotate integration tests to separate those tests which heavily rely on GCP infrastructure.
+Especially for running those tests we have created a separate GCP project with all necessary infrastructure parts provisioned.
+To run the extended integration tests locally you will need to provision a GCP project and pass its configuration via env variables.

+Test annotations:
+1. Tests without annotations will be executed on every run of the integration tests pipeline.
+2. Tests with release annotation ( @pytest.mark.release ) will be run with the release pipeline.
+3. Tests with extended annotation ( @pytest.mark.extended ) will be run on each PR.

 ### Prepare

 The integration tests use several search engines and databases.
 The tests
 aim to verify the correct behavior of the engines and databases according to
 their specifications and requirements.

-To run some integration tests, you will need Google Cloud Platform project (GCP project) configured.
+To run some integration tests, you will need GCP project configured.
 The configuration of the GCP project required for integration testing is stored in the [terraform folder]() within each library.

 ### Prepare environment variables for local testing: